Paving and pickups are a focus at the next regular meeting of the Brattleboro Selectboard.

-The utility billing is also due on August 15th, 2018.
-Payments made after August 15th, 2018 will have an additional 1% interest, as well as an 8% penalty added to the unpaid balance.
+The utility billing is also due on May 15, 2019 by 5:00 PM.
+Payments made after May 15, 2019will have an additional 1% interest, as well as an 8% penalty added to the unpaid balance.

-The Brattleboro Board of Listers will hold a special meeting on Tuesday, August 7, 2018 at 9:00am in the Assessors’ Office at the Municipal Center.
+The Brattleboro Board of Listers will meet on Friday, May 3, 2019 at 9:00am in the Assessor’s Office, Room 109 at the Municipal Center.

 Brattleboro Town Manager’s Office